You must be wondering if it’s a good idea to take The Princeton Review LSAT prep course to prepare you for the big exam.

 There are three main types of LSAT prep courses offered by the Princeton Review.

-#1: The first one is a self-paced course which cost $799
+#1: The first one is the self-paced course that costs $799

 #2: The second option is the “fundamentals” course

 This one is worth the investment if you only have 1 to 1,5 months for prep.
 It’s a live online course that will cost you $1,099.
 For this amount, you will receive 30 hours of live instruction, covering all the areas of the test.
 The great thing about this one is that it allows you to access your instructor even outside of class.
 You will also get four full-length proctored practice tests, which is pretty neat.
 But there’s something even better.